MrMWebDev/socialomania/README.md

 # Project n°7 OpenClassrooms - Groupomania
-## Creation of a internal social network for Groupomania in this case called Socialomania
+## Creation of a internal social network for Groupomania, in this case called Socialomania
 Download the repository and follow the instructions below to install this project locally

-## prerequisite
+## required
-- Installer Node.js
+- Node.js
-- Installer Vue.js
+- Vue.js
-- Installer MySQL
+- MySQL

 ## MySQL database
 - Open your terminal